FormidableLabs/builder/README.md

 For other frontend loaders like Browserify, Rollup, etc., an analogous configuration would be required.

+Note that you should _only_ use this pattern for files that are used for dev workflows.
+For example, if `webpack.config.js` is part of the prod workflow (for maybe a `postinstall` build or something), then you can't do a `path.dirname(require.resolve("<archetype-dev>/package.json"))` because the dev archetype isn't installed.
+Instead, only add the dev archetype modules directory to code that can only be called from **dev** workflows.

 **Shared Node / Frontend Code**: Unfortunately, the preferred Node and Webpack methods of importing dev archetype dependencies are _different_, which makes